-Kenyan Supreme Court judges denied extra security after shooting - SowetanLIVE — Nigeria Today
+Kenya judges' request for extra security denied - defenceWeb — Nigeria Today

 |

-Kenya's government denied a request by Supreme Court judges for extra security after one of their bodyguards was shot, preventing them from holding a hearing that could have delayed last week's presidential election, a senior judicial source said on …
+No extra security for Kenya judges Kenya's government denied a request by Supreme Court judges for extra security after one of their bodyguards was shot, preventing them from holding a hearing that could have delayed last week's presidential election, …

 The Supreme Court Has An Ethics Problem